 - Roundtrip travel for local school observations

-- Testing sessions, about 10 hours with your child
+- Testing sessions, about 10-12 hours of direct testing with the student

 - Scoring of administered tests and rating scales